HelpICantBuyAMacBook/Opener.bat-Version-0.0.1/README.md

 # Opener.bat-Version-0.0.1
 this is my opener.
-My channel is Ryan's Amazing Cube &amp; LEGO TV
+My channel is Doggo's Fun Stuff.